AWegnerGitHub/awegnergithub.github.io-content/2023_11_27_a_decade_of_fighting_spam.md

 There are two systems behind this community effort - SmokeDetector and Metasmoke.

-SmokeDetector, affectionatly named "Smokey", is designed to be the early warning system.
+SmokeDetector, affectionately named "Smokey", is designed to be the early warning system.
 It quickly provides a yes/no decision on whether a post is spam and alerts users for manual action.
 It passes off the more intense confidence checks and automatic flags to MetaSmoke.

 ![Two systems create the anti-spam system.
 SmokeDetector for a quick spam/not-spam decision and Metasmoke to handle confidence checks and automatic flags][slide7]

 Every post on the network goes through the process below.
 A user clicks the submit button and Stack Exchange does their few checks - remember these are black boxed - and if the post makes it through these it gets published to a real time web socket.

 SmokeDetector does a quick "Is this spam?" check.
 If it is, it's posted to chat rooms around the network - to the network wide Charcoal room and usually to a site specific room if the room is utilized enough.
-Users than go and investigate and if they agree that it's spam, cast a flag.
+Users then go and investigate and if they agree that it's spam, cast a flag.
 After 6 of these are cast, the post is removed.
 Hooray!
-Another victory again spam.
+Another victory against spam.

 When Smokey posts that spam is found, it also sends a message to MetaSmoke.
 This system is checking how confident we are that this is spam.
 If there is high confidence, it will start utilizing community member flagging privileges to cast spam flags on the post as well.
 If there isn't high confidence, no automatic flags will be cast.